naka-lab/Serket/docs/modules/gmm.md

 ### Methods

 - .connect()
-This method connects this module to an observation or module and constructs the model.
+This method connects this module to an observation or a module and constructs the model.
 - .update()
-This method estimates model parameters and calculates probabilities.
+This method estimates model parameters and computes probabilities.
 The module estimates model parameters in "learn" mode and predicts classes of novel data in "recog" mode.
-If training is successful, the `module {n} _gmm` directory is created.
+If training is succeeded, the `module {n} _gmm` directory is created.
 The following files are saved in the directory.({mode} contains the selected mode (learn or recog))
     - `model.pickle`: The model parameters.
-    - `acc_{mode}.txt`: The accuracy calculated if the optional argument `category`.
+    - `acc_{mode}.txt`: The accuracy computed if the optional argument `category`.
     - `class_{mode}.txt`: The classes into which each data is classified.
-    - `mu_{mode}.txt`: The means of the distributions of each class z.
+    - `mu_{mode}.txt`: The means of the distributions of each class.
-    - `Pdz_{mode}.txt`: The probabilities that each data d is classified into z.
+    - `Pdz_{mode}.txt`: The probabilities that each data is classified into class.

 ### Example